 These potato rolls are incredibly soft, light and moist dinner rolls and the perfect choice for your holiday table or next to your Fall and Winter soups.

-I am probably a little more bread obsessed that most, but who’s with me in their love of a really great dinner roll?
-As I look forward to holiday season (Canadian Thanksgiving is October 8!), it’s not the turkey I’m thinking about right now.
-It’s the rolls!
-So I thought I’d share what I think is the perfect dinner roll.
+I am probably a little more bread obsessed that most, but who's with me in their love of a really great dinner roll?
+As I look forward to holiday season, it's not the turkey I'm thinking about right now.
+It's the rolls!
+So I thought I'd share what I think is the perfect dinner roll.

 These Simply Perfect Potato Dinner Rolls are incredibly soft, light and moist and not only that, they stay that way for days!
 That makes them perfect for all the leftovers.
 And these rolls are also easily made vegan.
 Simply use oil instead of butter and sugar instead of honey.
 This is always a nice option if you are feeding a crowd with varied diets.

 These potato rolls start with just one large potato, that is boiled and mashed.
-If you happen to have left-over mashed potatoes on hand, you can even skip that part.
-I used a Yukon gold potato, which gives these rolls a slightly yellow-ish tint to the rolls.
+If you happen to have leftover mashed potatoes on hand, you can even skip that part.
+I used a Yukon gold potato here, which gives these rolls a slightly yellowish tint to the rolls.

 There is just something about potato (and potato cooking water) in bread dough that does the most wonderful things to the texture and flavour.
 It's my favourite and I think you will love these, too!